 Phases of a Successful Cloud Migration

-The preparatory phase is like laying a solid foundation.
-It involves a thorough assessment of the existing IT infrastructure, defining security protocols, and strategising the migration approach.
+This initial phase lays a solid foundation for everything.
+It involves a thorough assessment of your existing IT infrastructure.
+You must also define security protocols and your migration approach.

 What are the 6 R’s of Cloud Migration Strategy?